Trade Support Scheme

 Submit the online application form with your attached supporting documents.

 If you downloaded the form, you will need to submit it by email to firstname.lastname@example.org.

 You must submit the form at least 14 days before you start your marketing activities.

 If your application is successful, you will need to show that the marketing expenditure you are claiming has not been, or will not be, claimed under any other trade scheme.

-Fill in a claim for reimbursement within 30 days after your travel using the trip report form.
+Fill in a claim for reimbursement within 30 days after completing your activity using the below form.

 You must submit the form with all applicable receipts to email@example.com.

 Last updated: 26 June 2019